 Other causes of back pain

-There are many other potential causes of back pain, but most of these are rare.
-Be sure to see your doctor if you experience regular back pain that does not go away.
+There are many other potential causes of back pain, but most are rare.
+Be sure to see a doctor if you experience regular back pain that does not go away.

 - fungal or bacterial infection of the spine, such as Staphylococcus, E. coli, or tuberculosis